segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-fueled/index.md

 ## Additional Shopify App Source Integrations for Segment

-Fueled offers Segment Source integrations for a number of Shopify Marketplace apps.
+Fueled offers Segment source integrations for a number of Shopify Marketplace apps.
 These integrations are available by contacting Fueled's customer support team at: [support@fueled.io](mailto:support@fueled.io).

 Additional Segment integrations powered by Fueled include: